CADMonkey21/p2pool-go-VTC/README.md

     -   [x] Implement Variable Difficulty (Vardiff) engine
     -   [x] **Full cryptographic validation of submitted shares**
 -   **Next Steps**
-    -   [ ] Fully process received shares and build the sharechain
+    -   [ ] Implement full serialization for outgoing `shares` messages.
-    -   [ ] Create and broadcast own shares to the P2P network
+    -   [ ] Fully process received shares and build the sharechain.
-    -   [ ] Compose and submit a block to `vertcoind` when a block-finding share is found
+    -   [ ] Compose and submit a block to `vertcoind` when a block-finding share is found.
-    -   [ ] Web frontend for statistics
+    -   [ ] Web frontend for statistics.

 ## Contributing